Machine Learning and How It Applies to Facial Recognition Technology

-Expert systems are considered as the direct descendants of AI and machine learning.
-While most accounts date the beginning of AI research to a 1956 workshop at the ivy-league Dartmouth College, research into AI began in earnest in the 1980s when so-called “expert systems” proliferated.
+Expert systems are considered to be the direct descendants of AI and machine learning.
+While most accounts date the beginning of AI research to a 1956 workshop at ivy-league Dartmouth College, research into AI really began in earnest in the 1980s, when so-called “expert systems” proliferated.

 Expert systems were designed to solve complex problems by reasoning through large bodies of knowledge.
 There were, however, a number of issues with these systems which prevented them from catching-on at the time.